There’s no better time to start learning how to build an ecommerce website than today.

 Now that you know what you’ll be selling and where to get it, you can start following the practical steps in our guide on how to build an ecommerce website.

 The first step is choosing an ecommerce platform.
 Different kinds of ecommerce platforms are available — each differs depending on the ecommerce platform features you find important, such as security, scalability, and ease of use.

 You can choose from:

 - Ecommerce marketplaces, such as Amazon, eBay, or Etsy, are perfect for those just starting in ecommerce.
 Marketplaces get a high volume of web traffic, giving your new store the exposure it needs.
 However, marketplaces charge high transaction fees and can be very competitive.

 - Ecommerce solutions, like Shopify or BigCommerce, are recommended to store owners who struggle with technology.
 Their easy-to-use interface makes setting up an online store easy, but customization options are limited.

-- Custom ecommerce websites built on platforms such as WooCommerce and Magento require some level of coding skill.
+- Custom ecommerce websites built on platforms such as WooCommerce (ecommerce for WordPress) and Magento require some level of coding skill.
 However, their scalability and customizability make up for it.

 - Website builders, such as Nexcess’s StoreBuilder, combine the ease of an ecommerce solution with the customizability of an ecommerce website at an affordable price.